-A \$110 Boarders Support Group Levy, which is applicable to boarders, is not included in fees and is invoiced separately on behalf of the Boarders Support Group.
-A boarder transport levy of \$180 is charged in Term 1.
-This covers transport on boarder activities.
+A \$120 Boarders Support Group Levy, which is applicable to boarders, is not included in fees and is invoiced separately on behalf of the Boarders Support Group.
+A boarder transport levy of \$240 is charged in Term 1.
+This contributes to transport on boarder activities.
 Year 12 boarding students will be charged a \$200 bond in Term 1 to cover incidentals incurred during Term 4.
-Any credit remaining at year end is refundable.
+Any credit remaining at year end is refundable by request at the conclusion of the enrolment.